Embed This Data

 Property rights are secure, and contracts are generally upheld, although they are sometimes difficult to enforce.
 The judicial branch is independent, but its processes are often slow.
 Despite ongoing efforts to combat drug trafficking, the country’s fiscal challenges threaten to undermine the security and justice sectors.
 A complex bureaucracy slows the pace of capacity-building, and corruption remains a nagging issue.

-Costa Rica’s top individual income tax rate is 25 percent, and the corporate tax rate is 30 percent.
+The top individual income tax rate is 25 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a general sales tax and a real property tax.
 The overall tax burden equals 23.1 percent of total domestic income.
 Government spending has amounted to 19.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.8 percent of GDP.
 Public debt is equivalent to around 37 percent of yearly domestic income.